yakir12/dancingqueen/README.md

 # DancingQueen

+Make sure that you are connected to the `dancingqueen` router (e.g. via wifi).

 For the simplest mode of operation, edit the content in the pre-existing `settings.toml` file on the Desktop and run the program.
 Each time you switch to a diffrent setup, a new log file will be saved in the `data` folder (on the Desktop).

 ## Setup